DanielPitfield/Noughts_and_Crosses/README.md

 * **Player vs Player:** The symbol (Nought or Cross) changes with every move made allowing for two human players to play against one another

-When the game has finished, the outcome of the game will be displayed
+When the game has finished, the outcome of the game will be displayed.

-The game can be restarted at any point by pressing the 'Restart' button
+The game can be restarted at any point by pressing the 'Restart' button.

 ### Known Issues
 * Use of Bootstrap (and jQuery) is unjustified